 - Don’t use free hosting

-There are other technical things that can (and should) be done to further strengthen your site, and I can discuss those with you in detail, if you’re interested – contact me here, or leave a comment below.
+There are other technical things that can (and should) be done to further strengthen your site, and I can discuss those with you in detail, if you’re interested – contact me here.

 So please: check your websites and implement any of those steps I’ve set out above if they’re not already in place!
-If I need to clarify anything leave a comment below 🙂
+If I need to clarify anything get in touch 🙂

 Owner – WP Security Basics